OrakulStudio/ai-toolkit-Ostris-bonememory/README.md

 ---

+## ⚠️ STRICTLY FOR TERMINAL / CLI RUNNING ONLY

+If you're one of the 400+ people who cloned this repository, forget about any web UIs for this pipeline.

+This code was designed, rewritten, and optimized exclusively for directly running configuration files (.yaml) via the console.

+### What breaks when running via the Web UI:

+1. Dynamic Alpha — DOESN'T WORK AT ALL**
+* This repository implements dynamic Alpha recalculation logic for correct weight scaling (Scale = Alpha / Rank).
+For example, when working with high ranks (Rank 128, Rank 512, Rank 1024), the system automatically calculates a fair scale (down to Scale = 0.5000), allowing the model to deeply learn the structure and physics of the material.
+* **The web UI completely ignores this logic.** Almost all web wrappers under the hood forcibly overwrite this parameter and force a fixed Alpha = 16.
+At high ranks, this turns training into a dud: weight changes are suppressed, gradients tend to zero, the model visually "learns" without errors, but produces default output.

+2. **Asynchronous Memory Manager (Async CUDA Memory Manager) — CRASHED**
+* The logic for memory retention and low-level logging is optimized for the terminal's stdout.
+* Web interfaces attempt to intercept and parse the string stream for their browser consoles.
+At best, this leads to a crash of the backend interface due to custom security prints; at worst, to a hidden downcast of tensor precision and gradient castration, so that a casual user doesn't simply "get a memory error."

+### How to use the repository correctly:
+* Run strictly through the console, directly from your virtual environment.
+* If your process crashes while working with high ranks and dynamic alpha, **don't look for compromises in the code; instead, increase the system swap/pagefile**.
+The terminal works with your hardware without censorship or hidden precision reductions.
+* Here is the configuration file for running the training [Test1280.yaml](https://github.com/OrakulStudio/AI-Toolkit-Viking-Engine-Fork/blob/main/viking_train/Test1280.yaml)

 > ## ⚠️ CRITICAL: READ BEFORE ANYTHING ELSE
 >
 > **This configuration WILL NOT WORK without the rewritten memory manager.**